Connect with others who understand.

 Diagnosing Psoriatic Arthritis in the Feet

-A 2018 study found about 30 percent of people with psoriatic arthritis waited more than five years for a diagnosis after symptom onset.
-“In my experience PsA can be difficult to diagnose unless you have all the standard symptoms,” pointed out one MyPsoriasisTeam member.
+A 2018 study found about 17 percent of people with PsA waited more than five years for a diagnosis after seeking medical help for the first time.
+“In my experience, PsA can be difficult to diagnose unless you have all the standard symptoms,” pointed out one MyPsoriasisTeam member.
 “I was told if blood tests come back negative, it doesn’t mean you don’t have it.”

-Your doctor will take a medical history, and may order a physical exam, blood tests, an MRI scan, and X-rays of joints.
+Your doctor will take your medical history and may order a physical exam, blood tests, an MRI scan, and X-rays of joints.
 They may also refer you to a rheumatologist, a doctor who specializes in arthritis.
 “I went to podiatrists and orthopedic doctors trying to figure out what was happening,” explained one member.
 “All of their treatments failed.
 My primary doctor took one look and said, ‘Something else is going on.
 I’m referring you to a rheumatologist.’”

 Medications for Psoriatic Arthritis in Your Feet